Typicaly in most international codes, the design

 Other Considerations

-Of course, normally fresh snow has the same density of water.
+Fresh snow is much less dense than water, having about 20% the density typically.
 However, when snow has settled for a long time and compacted by more snow falling onto it, the density of snow changes significantly.
 Eurocode provides some suggestions for different snow densities: